ericsonga/APCSAReview/_sources/Unit1-Getting-Started/aboutcsa.rst

 ======================

-This curriculum will prepare you for the Advanced Placement Computer Science A Exam.
-This exam tests your programming skills in Java.
+This curriculum will prepare you for the Advanced Placement Computer Science A Exam which tests your programming skills in Java.

 The AP CSA exam is 3 hours long and has two sections—multiple choice and free-response.
 You will be given one hour and 30 minutes for each part.
 The